trilitech/tezos-developer-docs/docs/tutorials/dapp.md

   date: 27 November 2023
 ---

-> dapp : A decentralized application is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
+> dApp : A decentralized application is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device.

 This tutorial shows you how to create a poke game on smart contract.
 The game consists on poking the owner of a smart contract.
 The smart contract keeps a track of user interactions and stores a trace.